TamS129/Wiki2-Compilers/Wiki2.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;The development of compilers is intertwined with the history of computer science.
 During the early days of computing in the 1940s, programmers wrote instructions in binary code directly suited to machine hardware.
 The tedious nature of this process led to the development of assembly languages, which allowed programmers to use symbolic representations of machine instructions.
 The real shift came with the advent of high-level languages, which abstracted the programming process further from the machine language.
 The first significant high-level language was FORTRAN, developed in the 1950s by John Backus’ team at IBM.
 This development was closely followed by the creation of the first compiler for FORTRAN, which marked a pivotal moment in computing, allowing for more rapid and flexible program development.
-Throughout the 1960s and 1970s, the evolution of compilers was characterized by improvements in optimization techniques and error detection mechanisms, which greatly enhanced programming efficiency and machine performance.
-Languages such as COBOL and LISP were developed with their compilers, expanding the usability of computers in business and research.
+Throughout the 1960s and 1970s, the evolution of compilers was characterized by improvements in optimization techniques and error detection mechanisms.
+These advancements greatly enhanced programming efficiency and machine performance.
+Languages such as COBOL and LISP were later developed with their own compilers, expanding the usability of computers in business and research.

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;As computing power increased and the needs of software grew more complex, the functionality of compilers expanded.
 Modern compilers are now capable of performing complex optimizations on the code to improve execution speed and reduce resource consumption.
 They also play a critical role in the development environment, offering developers immediate feedback on errors and warnings.

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;In summary, compilers are indispensable to the development of software.
-They translate high-level language into machine code, enhance it for performance and ensure it is error-free.
+They translate high-level language into machine code, enhancing it for performance and ensuring its error-free.
 From their origins in the earliest days of programming to their current complex forms, compilers have grown to be indispensable tools in the arsenal of modern computer science.
 As technology evolves, the role of compilers continues to adapt, ensuring they remain at the heart of software development processes.
 </p>

 ## <div align = "center"> 3 Phases of Compilers [Jackson] </div>
 <p>
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;There are 3 main phases of compilers: The front end phase, the intermediate code optimization phase, and the back end phase.
-The <b>front end phase</b> involves scanning the source code provided to the compiler, and producing an intermediate representation of the code.
+The <b>front end phase</b> involves scanning the source code provided to the compiler and producing an intermediate representation of the code.
 This is produced through generating tokens based on the source code’s language, and evaluating if it is both syntactically and semantically correct.
 The <b>intermediate code optimization phase</b> is when the code produced by the front end is further optimized by generating machine independent code.
-By doing so, it makes it so that the program will be more optimal when translated to machine code, and can be further translated to machine code on different types of devices.
-Finally, the <b>back end phase</b> is when the optimized intermediate code is finally translated into machine code for the device it will be used on.
+It allows the code to be more easily translated into machine code on different types of devices.
+Finally, the <b>back end phase</b> is when the optimized intermediate code is fully translated into machine code for the device it will be used on.
 This will include tasks directly related to hardware, such as allocating memory in registers or selecting instructions.
 </p>

 ## <div align = "center"> Operations of the Compiler [Jackson] </div>
 <p>
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Compilers have many operations that turn source code into machine code for the given computer.
-The first three operations of a compiler are part of the front end phase: lexical analysis, syntax analysis, and semantic analysis.
-Lexical analyzers reads the source code provided, and groups the read characters into lexemes.
+The first three operations of a compiler are part of the front end phase: lexical analysis, syntax analysis, and semantic analysis. <b>Lexical analyzers</b> reads the source code provided, and groups the read characters into lexemes.
 Lexemes are sequence alphanumeric characters that make up tokens, which are the basic building blocks of a programming language.
-When it identifies these tokens, it will produce an output containing all of the tokens as well as their locations in the program.
-The syntax analyzer takes the tokens from the lexical analyzer and ensures that the program follows the grammar rules defined by the programming language.
-If a syntax error is detected, the program will not compile and produce an error.
-If the syntax analyzer determines that the program is syntactically correct, it will produce an abstract syntax tree (AST) that represents the structure of the source code so it can be understood in future steps.
-Finally, the semantics analyzer checks if the abstract syntax tree is semantically correct.
+When it identifies these tokens, it will produce an output containing all of the tokens as well as their addresses in the program.
+The <b>syntax analyzer</b> takes the tokens from the lexical analyzer and ensures that the program follows the grammar rules defined by the programming language.
+If a syntax error is detected, the program won't compile and will produce an error.
+If the syntax analyzer determines that the program is syntactically correct, it will produce an <b>Abstract Syntax Tree (AST)</b> that represents the structure of the source code so it can be understood by the semantic analyzer.
+Finally, the <b>semantics analyzer</b> checks if the AST is semantically correct.
 This involves type checking, looking for undeclared variables, incorrect function calls, and many other rules.

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Once the first three operations are completed, the compiler will generate an intermediate representation of the source code using the intermediate code generator.
 This intermediate code that is generated is platform independent, meaning that it can be used by any machine.
-The next two steps will make it be able to run on the specific platform, as the machine code is specific to the computer being used.
-The code optimizer will then make the code take less memory and execute at fast speeds while maintaining the meaning of the code.
-During this step, both machine-dependent and machine-independent optimizations are made, which makes the output only usable by the system compiling the code.
+The next two steps will make it runnable on the specific platform, as the machine code is specific to the computer being used.
+The code optimizer will then optimize the code, requiring less memory, and executing at fast speeds while maintaining the meaning of the code.
+During this step, both machine-dependent and machine-independent optimizations are made, making the output only usable by the system compiling the code.

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;The final operation of the compiler is to produce functional machine code that can be read by the intended machine.
 This is dependent on the type of assembler used by the machine, the hardware being used, and other factors relating to the system’s architecture.
 This code will be able to allocate memory in the cpu’s registers, perform instruction selection, and other hardware operations.
 The final result will be machine code that will be then used by the linker and loader to execute the program.
 </p>